 - Communicate with the other party’s lawyer, and the court where necessary

-- Represent their client in court if the divorce proceedings go before a judge
+- Represent their client in court if required.

 Separating couples should each engage their own family lawyer who works for a separate firm so they can be sure there is no conflict of interests.
 Your lawyer is not there to exploit or punish your ex-partner.
 Rather, their role is to make sure your rights are protected, and your best interests are represented.

 What to do if You Are Considering a Divorce